malcolmsailor/midani/README.md

 For full documentation of the various settings available, see `docs/settings.md`.

 To configure with custom settings, save a file containing only a python dictionary, and pass it as an argument with `-s`/`--settings`.
-This file will be parsed with `ast.literal_eval` so, to quote the Python docs, it "may only consist of the following Python literal structures: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, and None."
+In order to permit arithmetic expressions and conveniences like list comprehensions, this file will be parsed with `eval()` so don't do anything reckless with it (e.g., use settings from sources that you do not trust).

 For example, if you wanted a "primary color" note color palette, with white background color, you could save the following dictionary in a file called `example.py` and then invoke the script with `--settings example.py`: